 Derivatives embedded in other financial instruments or other host contracts are treated as separate derivatives when their risks and characteristics are not closely related to those of host contracts and the host contracts are not carried at fair value with unrealised gains or losses reported in the profit and loss account.

-The notional amounts relating to financial instruments held to manage interest rate risk through interest rate swaps and forward rate agreements, and currency profiles through foreign currency contracts and cross currency swaps at 31 March 2006 amounted to $\pounds2,043m$ and $\pounds1,296m$ respectively.
+The notional amounts relating to financial instruments held to manage interest rate risk through interest rate swaps and forward rate agreements at 31 March 2006 amounted to £314m.